Amstrad PC1512: Reception

 The PC1512 shipped with 512 KB of RAM; it could be upgraded to 640 KB of RAM with 16 pieces of 4164-120 Dynamic RAM chips (64KBx1 per chip) and setting a jumper.
 Video output was compatible with the CGA standard, with an extension allowing all 16 colours to be used in the 640×200 graphics mode.
 The CPU of both the PC1512 and the later PC1640 was an 8 MHz Intel 8086, which was sufficient for playing The Secret of Monkey Island, Maniac Mansion and Prince of Persia.
 The power supply was located in the monitor, which made upgrading difficult.

 The input devices supplied with the machine were notable.
 The mouse was an Amstrad Mouse, which was incompatible with serial mice common at the time.
 It was supported by some games, including Elite, but many DOS programs had problems with it.
 The keyboard sported an Atari-compatible joystick port for digital joysticks.
 Joystick movements and buttons were mapped to unused keyboard codes, allowing the joystick to be used in many DOS games that were written for keyboard control.

 The series was somewhat unusual for the fact that it had a physical volume control on the internal speaker.
 This allowed the user to make the machine beep quietly, or silently, from boot time onwards.
 This innovation is still not present in most modern PCs: the legacy beeper is typically still a fixed-volume device.

 Specifications

+General hardware specifications of the PC1512: